codenothing/burst-valve/README.md

 ### Early Writing

-To futher the concept of individual queues for batch runs, the batch fetcher process provides an early writing mechanism for broadcasting results as they come in.
+To further the concept of individual queues for batch runs, the batch fetcher process provides an early writing mechanism for broadcasting results as they come in.
 This gives the ability for queues to be drained as quickly as possible.

 ```ts
 const valve = new BurstValve<number, number>({